 5. The host is not your maid nor cook, let me repeat, the host is not your maid nor cook:

 If the host still offers to cook or clean up after you, it just means the host is being nice.
 It doesn’t mean you can demand your host to continue doing it day in and out tirelessly.
-And it’s not nice to make a face when the host is tired.
+And it’s not nice to make a face or roll your eyes when the host is tired.

 6. On a similar vein, the host’s maid is not your maid: